5 Meanings

 Women is losers, Lord, Lord, Lord, Lord!!!

-So I know you must have heard it, Lord,
+So I know you must-a know, Lord,

 obvious feminist song